Mesut Özil: 2016–17: Third FA Cup win

 He returned to fitness to star in a 2–2 draw against Manchester City on 2 April, where he assisted the equaliser.
-He would also break his breaking a four-month cold goalless spell after placing a controlled finish in a 3–0 win against West Ham United three days later, while he also assisted the second.
+He would also break his four-month cold goalless spell after placing a controlled finish in a 3–0 win against West Ham United three days later, while he also assisted the second.
 He then scored another volley just under two weeks later, in a win against Middlesbrough.
 He then recorded his ninth assist on 10 May, where he set up Sánchez's opener.
 In the last three league gameweeks, he scored his final goal of the season against Stoke City, while his final two assists arrived in the following two weeks, against both Sunderland and Everton.
 Despite the club missing out on the league and Champions League qualification, Özil concluded his fourth season at the club with 12 goals and 13 assists in 44 appearances across all competitions, and featured heavily as he won the 2017 FA Cup.